An Introduction to String Diagrams for Computer Scientists: Categories of String Diagrams

 \subsubsection{Braided Monoidal Categories}

-These~\cite{joyal1986braided} are one step up from monoidal categories, but are not symmetric.
+Braided monoidal categories~\cite{joyal1986braided} are one step up from monoidal categories, but are not symmetric.
 They allow a form of wire crossing that keeps track of which wire goes over which.
 To this effect, we introduce a \emph{braiding} for each of the two possibilities depicted suggestively as follows:

 Term formation rules for the free braided monoidal category over a given signature $\Sigma$ are those of monoidal categories plus the following two:

 The notion of structural equivalence is up to the axioms of braided monoidal categories, which we now give: